Family Law Lawyers Offering Mediation Services in Toronto

 There are many routes you can take to resolve issues that arise when your marriage breaks down.
 Taking your ex to court, contrary to popular belief, is not always the best method.
 Court proceedings are public, time-consuming, and can be expensive.
 Instead, couples may choose to negotiate a separation agreement between themselves through an alternative dispute resolution mechanism called mediation.

 The mediation process helps you and your spouse reach a mutually satisfactory settlement with the help of a neutral third-party called a mediator.
 Mediators can be lawyers, mental health professionals, members of the clergy, or other professionals trained in alternative dispute resolution techniques.
-They can help you resolve issues related to family law, such as property division, spousal support, and custody.
+They can help you resolve issues related to family law, such as property division, spousal support, and child custody.

-You can call our Toronto office at (416) 736-0200 or fill out our online contact form now.
+You can call our Toronto office at (844) 736-0200 or fill out our online contact form now.
 We serve clients across Ontario.

-Family mediation is a way of resolving disagreements amicably.
 A mediator is an impartial third party who helps separating couples identify common ground on which they can build a mutually satisfactory legal agreement.
 If agreement is not an option, a mediator can also help clarify which issues are sticking points.
-This can help streamline the process should the couple then go to court.
+This can help streamline the process should the couple then go to court at a later time.

 - Division of family property